Dean, Division of Graduate Medical Sciences and Program Co-Director

 Lance Laird, ThD, MDiv

-Linda L. Barnes, PhD, MTS, MA, Co-Chair (Family Medicine and Division of Religious & Theological Studies)
+Linda L. Barnes, PhD, MTS, MA, Co-Chair (Family Medicine and Division of Graduate Religious Studies)

 Linda Hyman, PhD Associate Provost of BUSM and Dean of the Division of Graduate Medical Sciences

-Lance D. Laird, ThD (Family Medicine and Division of Religious & Theological Studies)
+Lance D. Laird, ThD (Family Medicine and Division of Graduate Religious Studies, B.U.)

-Each entering student will be assigned a major adviser from within the program, who will help them design a program tailored to their intellectual, personal, and professional goals, and will continue to advise them throughout their two-year program.
-The adviser will also help the student locate additional mentors specializing in the student’s concentration interests.
-By the end of the second semester, students are expected to select two Associate Advisers who will serve on the student’s Final Project committee.
+Each entering student is assigned a major adviser from within MACCP, who helps them design a program tailored to their intellectual, personal, and professional goals, and continues to advise them throughout their two-year program.
+The adviser assists the student in locating additional mentors specializing in the student’s research interests and career goals.
+By the end of the second semester, students are expected to select a third reader, whose expertise is directly related to the student’s research focus, and who will serve on their thesis committee.

 For an interview with Drs.
 Barnes and Laird, see this GMS Spotlight on Faculty.